SPIKExyz9/1Click-Guide-gensyn-rl-swarm-node/README.md

 Then you will see a link like that 👇

-📝 Open this  link in your browser, paste your email enter the code and click login.
+📝  Copy and open this  link in your browser, paste your email enter the code and click login.

 📝Go back to the terminal tab and close new cloudflare tab.